Couples Retreat: Plot

 Upon arrival at Eden West, the four couples are shown their villas.
 At dinner, resort host Sctanley informs them 6 a.m. couples therapy, is mandatory.
 If any couple fails to attend, it will be taken as an indication that they want to leave, and a refund for Eden will be given, although not for their airfare.
 The group debates what to do.
 After an indulgent dinner with many delicacies, they decide to put up with "a couple of hours" of therapy in order to enjoy the other amenities of the resort.

 In the morning, each couple meets with an assigned therapist.
 All four couples are told they have problems, even Ronnie and Dave, who thought they were fine.
 They endure resort owner Marcel's unusual methods, including swimming with and feeding lemon sharks and yoga sessions with amorous instructor Salvadore.

 On the fourth night, Trudy escapes to Eden East.
 The other seven, encouraged by Joey, leave to find her.
 After Cynthia and Jason argue, the men and women split up.
 As they try to find their way to the resort, the men end up arguing and pointing out the problems with each other's marriages.

 The women run into Salvadore who takes them to Eden East.
 The men find the staff lounge where they find Sctanley playing Guitar Hero.
 He threatens to report them to Marcel, but Dave challenges him to the game (without telling Sctanley that he has helped produce the game).
 Sctanley, after losing the wager, directs them to Eden East, even though he knows he was tricked by Dave.

 When they arrive, Dave realizes what a good thing he has with Ronnie.
 He goes with her to be alone at a waterfall.
 Joey finds Lucy with Salvadore and knocks him out, reuniting with her.
 Cynthia and Jason share drinks and end up becoming intimate.
-Shane runs into his ex-wife, who admits she still loves him.
-Shane tells Trudy to remain in Eden East and enjoy being single, then leaves with his ex-wife.
+Shane runs into his ex-wife, Jennifer, who admits she still loves him.
+Shane tells Trudy to remain in Eden East and enjoy being single, then leaves with Jennifer.
 All four couples return to Eden West.